smarter-sh/community/github-management/setting-up-cla-check.md

       - `group=284` specifies the ID of the CNCF project authorized committers group in our CLA system.
-      - `comment=no` specifies that our system should not post help comments into the pull request (since the Kubernetes mungebot does this).
+      - `comment=no` specifies that our system should not post help comments into the pull request (since the Smarter mungebot does this).
       - `target=https://identity.linuxfoundation.org/projects/cncf` specifies
         what will be used for the "Details" link in GitHub for this status check.